shpitzery/k8s-stocks-application/README.md

-# Cloud Computing K8s Home Assignment
+# Multi-Service Kubernetes Application

 ## Introduction

+A Kubernetes-based deployment of a multi-service financial analytics platform.
-This repository contains the solution for a Kubernetes home assignment for the Cloud Computing course at Reichman University.
-The assignment focuses on deploying a multi-service application using Kubernetes, building upon previous experience with Docker Compose.
-It provides hands-on experience with fundamental Kubernetes concepts, including Deployments, Services, ConfigMaps, and Persistent Volumes, to manage application availability, scalability, and networking within a cluster.
+The platform focuses on deploying a multi-service application using Kubernetes, building upon previous experience with Docker Compose.
+It demonstrates fundamental Kubernetes concepts, including Deployments, Services, ConfigMaps, reverse proxies using NGINX, and Persistent storage, to manage application availability, scalability, and networking within a cluster.

 ## Project Structure